imnotashrimp/copyThat-airtable-figma/README.md

 If there are duplicates in the key field, all matching results will be returned, and the plugin will use whichever it comes across first.
 As of v1, the plugin won't catch this as an error.
 </td></table>

-## Installation
+## Installing the plugin

-In the Figma desktop app menu, select **Plugins > Manage Plugins...**, and then click **Browse all plugins**.
+You can install the plugin [directly in Figma](https://www.figma.com/c/plugin/782185813336691466/).

-Find _{{copyThat.airtable}}_ and install it.
+If you're digging it, click the ♥ and give it some love. 🙂

-## Usage
+## How to use it

 ### 1. Configure

 In the Figma menu, select **Plugins > {{copyThat.airtable}} > Configure...**.

 <table><td>
-<strong>Note</strong>:
+<strong>Roadmap note</strong>:
-As of v1, this configuration is stored with each design.
+For now, this configuration is stored with each design — which means you'll need to copy-paste to each design.
 I plan to have a way to sync this information between designs in a future release.
 </td></table>

 #### Security and your API key

-As of v1 of this plugin, the API key has the same permissions as the user who created it.
-Airtable does not have a way to scope API key permissions.
-This means if you're a Base owner, your API key can add, remove, and delete records and fields.
+The Airtable API key has the same permissions as the user who created it.
+Airtable doesn't have a way to scope API key permissions.
+If you're a Base owner, your API key can add, remove, and delete records and fields.

 Obviously, this isn't good security.